 Former students who wish to re-enroll at Bethel must request registration and obtain permission to register from the Business Office.
-Program director permission to readmit is required for any learner whose academic status was not good standing at the time of dismissal or voluntary withdrawal.
+Program director permission to readmit is required for any learner whose academic status was not in good standing at the time of dismissal or voluntary withdrawal.
 In addition, students who have been away for one full academic year or more must file an Application for Readmission.
-Contact Graduate School academic services for forms and procedures.
+Contact a Graduate School student success advisor for forms and procedures.